 Why Should Websites Make Use Of Free Web Push Service?

 This update for the browsers is a result of Google Chrome and Mozilla Firefox browser services aiming to improve the visitor’s opt-in experience, which includes a less intrusion from the notifications while entering the websites.
-Also, this would add dedicated subscribers to the website who actually wants to receive the notifications.
-The reason that contributes to the good subscriber base is that a user who actually wants to receive the notification will allow on the opt-in prompt, knowing that it would be blocked by default.
+Also, this would add dedicated subscribers to the site who wants to receive the notifications.
+The reason that contributes to the excellent subscriber base is that a user who wants to win the information will allow on the opt-in prompt, knowing that it would be blocked by default.

 Truepush is a free platform that provides premium features for free to its clients of more than 8000+ developers/marketers across the globe.
 We are building some workarounds to mutually setup with the benefits of quiet permission web push UI for notifications.